 Privacy Compliance Solutions for Oracle Eloqua

 For Oracle Marketing Cloud (Eloqua) professionals, there’s a simple answer.
-4Thought Marketing offers Compliance Apps for Oracle Eloqua that takes the hard work out of building this capability from scratch.
+4Thought Marketing offers 4Comply and Eloqua Cloud Apps that takes the hard work out of building this capability from scratch.
 Our compliance apps cover the full Privacy Compliance lifecycle from data upload, form compliance (for landing pages), customer Rights Management (including the right to access, update and porting data, as well as the right to be forgotten), and compliance reporting.
 The whole process is made more manageable through our set-up wizard.
 So, in the future, you can accommodate critical changes to legislation through simple administration and not expensive coding.
 Additionally, our Privacy Compliance experts are on hand to ensure a smooth transition and answer your marketer’s questions.

 To find out more about how you can turn data privacy compliance into enduring customer trust and loyalty, download our free eBook, “Achieving Trust Through Compliance.
 A Marketer’s Guide to Customer Data Privacy.”